 Progress has continued the tasks outlined in the Communications Plan.
 The Facebook page and email subscription list continue to grow each quarter and have become important tools in spreading NapaSan's messages.
-Soluna Outreach Solutions, formerly C2 Alternative Services, continues to perform Spanish language outreach for NapaSan in order to broaden the reach of our Spanish outreach efforts with new outreach efforts planned for early 2018.
+Staff has been working with City and County of Napa to partner on communications to maximize the reach of messages- including Facebook posts and recycling/garbage bill inserts.
+Soluna Outreach Solutions continues to perform Spanish language outreach for NapaSan in order to broaden the reach of our Spanish outreach efforts.